project-delphi/project-delphi.github.io/blog/treatment-effects-on-continuous-targets-with-no-features/index.md

 I found myself thinking about treatment effects on randomized small samples for continuous data (targets) with no features.

-There's no need to worry about confounders since there are no features and we have randomizations. 🎲
+There's no need to worry about confounders since there are no features and we have randomizations. 🎲 Simpson's paradox doesn't apply when there are no features.

 One might say that we are looking univariate continuous data from two or more different small samples.